Skip to content

 Last updated:

-In 1981, William M. Bass III placed a human body on a wooden platform in a fenced compound behind the University of Tennessee Medical Center in Knoxville.
-The body had been donated to science.
-Bass, then the founder and chair of the forensic anthropology programme at UTK, wanted to know something that no controlled experiment had ever answered: how does a body actually decompose outdoors in East Tennessee, under what temperature conditions, and at what rate?
-The question had enormous practical consequences for every homicide investigation involving decomposed remains, because the postmortem interval estimate anchoring the timeline of a criminal case was based almost entirely on inference and approximation rather than systematically collected empirical data.
+In 1981, William M. Bass III placed a human body on a wooden platform behind the University of Tennessee Medical Center in Knoxville.
+Bass, then the head of the forensic anthropology programme at UTK, was pursuing a question no controlled experiment had yet answered: how does a human body decompose outdoors in East Tennessee, and at what rate?
+The postmortem interval estimates anchoring homicide timelines at the time were built on approximation, not systematic data.

-What followed from that first placement was the Anthropology Research Facility (ARF), colloquially known as the Body Farm: a research programme that has fundamentally changed the science of PMI estimation, produced the accumulated degree day framework, trained several generations of forensic anthropologists, and established a model that has since been replicated in Texas, Australia, and multiple other sites across the United States and elsewhere.
+What followed was the Anthropology Research Facility (ARF), colloquially known as the Body Farm: a programme that changed PMI science, produced the accumulated degree day framework underlying the Megyesi Total Body Score, and established a model replicated in Texas, Australia, and elsewhere.

-The Body Farm is also a story about institutional courage, scientific discipline, community relations, regulatory navigation, and an unusual kind of generosity from the thousands of individuals who have chosen to donate their remains to the ARF programme since 1971.
+The ARF's operation has involved sustained community engagement, regulatory navigation, and willed-body donation from thousands of individuals since 1971.
 And it is a story that remains geographically incomplete: no equivalent facility exists in India, sub-Saharan Africa, or South America, meaning that the empirical foundation for PMI estimation in these regions is borrowed from a different climate, a different ecology, and a different decomposition baseline.
+The taphonomic modifiers topic explores how climate, soil, and scavenging, all variables that ARF facilities directly study, modify the decomposition trajectory that ADD-based PMI estimates assume.
+When fire destroys the soft-tissue decomposition record entirely, ARF-derived ADD approaches no longer apply; the thermal trauma and calcined bone topic covers the separate analytical framework for burned remains.
+The ARF's skeletal collections also underpin sex estimation from long bones and other biological-profile research.

 William Bass joined the University of Tennessee in 1971, having previously directed the osteology research programme at the University of Kansas.
 By the late 1970s, he had accumulated hundreds of skeletal examination cases submitted by law enforcement agencies across the southeastern United States, and the same question kept arising: how long has this person been dead?